Low-Code vs Traditional Development – Choose the Best Option for Your Startup

 The team of software professionals you hire for traditional development tasks needs to have mastery of specific deployment environments or application architecture patterns to complete non-trivial tasks.
 Besides, custom specifications require developers to write the bulk of code manually to create custom features and integrations.
 For that reason, they can use one of the popular frameworks, programming languages, development tools, hosting options, and APIs.

-As for the team composition, the traditional development approach requires you to assemble a cross-functional software delivery team.
+As for the web development team composition, the traditional development approach requires you to assemble a cross-functional software delivery team.
 Together with the client, they follow all stages of the custom development lifecycle: from business analysis and project discovery phase to manual coding, testing, and deployment.

 As a result, projects based on traditional development have the highest quality level of their deliverables.
 On top of that, tailor-made software can meet the most stringent requirements regarding scalability, performance, and security.